alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

 ## Language version

-For this project, code written in C++ uses a subset of the `C++14` feature set and software may be written using the `C++14` language standard.
-Code written in C is compatible with the `C99` standard.
+The project was originally implemented to conform to the `C++14` standard for C++ code and the `C99` standard for C code.
+However, the project is now compiled with the `C++17` and `C11` standards so we can make use of newer language features.

 Software components written in C/C++ may use the language features allowed and is encouraged.